bbauska/Anti-Project2025/anti.md

 funding, up to and including 10 percent of Medicaid funds, from states that require abortion insurance coverage.
 DOJ should commit to litigating the defense of those funding decisions promptly to the Supreme Court in order to maximize HHS’s ability to withdraw funds from entities that violate the Weldon Amendment.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 described the Biden administration’s guidance on the Emergency Medical Treatment and Active Labor Act that protects physicians and hospitals that perform abortions they deem necessary to stabilize a women’s health as “baseless” and said the guidance should be rescinded.
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 described the Biden administration’s guidance on the Emergency Medical Treatment
+and Active Labor Act that protects physicians and hospitals that perform abortions they deem necessary to stabilize a women’s health as “baseless” and said the guidance should be rescinded.
 “In July 2022, HHS/CMS released guidance mandating that EMTALA-covered hospitals and